 - Wash the fresh spinach leaves and chop them in a food processor.
 Add it to your mixing bowl.

-- To ensure that the pasta sheets do not stick to the bottom, we place a thin layer of marinara sauce at the bottom.
+- Start with a thin layer of marinara sauce at the bottom.

-- After that, the layers should look like the following: pasta sheets, marinara sauce, and spinach ricotta filling.
-And repeat… We needed the above combination 3 times to fill a 9 x 7 x 2 inch (23 x 18 x 5 cm) oven-safe dish.
+- After that, the layers should look like pasta sheets, marinara sauce, and spinach ricotta filling.
+We needed the above combination 3 times to fill a 9×7×2-inch (23×18×5 cm) oven-safe dish.

-- The last layer should be marinara sauce which you can sprinkle with vegan grated cheese or vegan parmesan or more nutritional yeast.
+- The last layer should be marinara sauce, which you can sprinkle with vegan grated cheese, vegan Parmesan, or more nutritional yeast.

 Notes